makrai/notes/jackendoff90-sem-struct.md

 * The secondary locative
   * is a Place, not a Path
   * must be a part of the object being contacted
-  * the contact function is BE or GO and whether
+  * the contact function is BE or GO
-  * its second argument is a Place or a Path
+  * the second argument is a Place or a Path

 ## 6.3 Verbs of Attachment 116